mathpunk/sherman/README.md

 ## Testing

-My strategy is to run `shadow watch compile test` to keep an up-to-date test file generated, then in a separate process run chokidar (`npm install chokidar-cli --global`) to watch for changes in that file with `chokidar out/node-tests.js -c 'node out/node-tests.js'`.
+My strategy is to run `shadow-cljs watch compile test` to keep an up-to-date test file generated, then in a separate process run chokidar (`npm install chokidar-cli --global`) to watch for changes in that file with `chokidar out/node-tests.js -c 'node out/node-tests.js'`.

 ## TODO